How to Cook Salmon – Tips and Recipes to Make Perfect Salmon Every Time

 Sheet pan salmon recipes are a great way to cook both the salmon and sides at the same time.
 This recipe is perfect for a quick, easy, and tasty weeknight meal!

-My favorite way to use canned or thawed salmon from one of my other healthy salmon recipes.
-I use fresh lemon juice and spices to give the dish bright and yummy flavors!
-I love to serve this salmon recipe with a big green salad.
+My favorite way to use canned or thawed salmon from one of my other healthy salmon recipes in a salmon patty.
+The salmon burgers use fresh salmon fillets instead.
+I love to serve both of these recipes with a big green salad.

 More Salmon Recipes That I Love from Around the Web